Krishna-96-pal/Distraction-Free-YouTube-Videos/README.md

-A simple web-based project that provides a Distraction-Free YouTube viewing experience by removing unnecessary elements like comments, ads, recommendations, and sidebars — helping users stay focused on the video content.
+A simple web-based project that provides a Distraction-Free YouTube Videos viewing experience by removing unnecessary elements like comments, ads, recommendations, and sidebars — helping users stay focused on the video content.